Local equations for the generalized Lotka-Volterra model on sparse asymmetric graphs: Numerical results

 In this Subsection, we apply IBMF to undirected graphs with Gaussian noise in the interactions at zero temperature.
 We take a random regular graph with a given connectivity $c$, and draw every $\alpha_{ij}$ from a Gaussian with mean $\mu$ and standard deviation $\sigma$ ($\alpha_{ij} \sim \mathcal{N}(\mu, \sigma)$).
 This means that the coupling in the opposite direction, $\alpha_{ji}$, is independently drawn from the same distribution.
 Thus, the interactions are generally asymmetric.
 The larger the standard deviation $\sigma$, the bigger the average difference between $\alpha_{ij}$ and $\alpha_{ji}$.

 Fig.~\ref{fig:Langevin_eps_0} shows the phase diagram obtained by simulating the gLV dynamics at $T=0$ and $\mu > 0$, with $\lambda=10^{-6}$ (see Eq. \eqref{eq:LVmodel_T0}).
 We identify three distinct regions.
 When $\sigma$ is small enough, the species reach a unique fixed point for long times, which corresponds to the single-fixed-point (SFP) phase.
 The first transition occurs at $\sigma_{SFP}(\mu)$, and is represented with blue points in Fig.~\ref{fig:Langevin_eps_0}.
-For $\sigma>\sigma_{SFP}(\mu)$, simulations with different initial conditions will not converge to the same fixed point in most interaction graphs.
+For $\sigma>\sigma_{SFP}(\mu)$, simulations with different initial conditions will not converge to the same fixed point in most interaction graphs; they will either converge to different fixed points or not converge at all.
 The unbounded growth (UG) transition is located at $\sigma_{UG}(\mu)\geq \sigma_{SFP}(\mu)$, and is represented by the red points in Fig.~\ref{fig:Langevin_eps_0}.
 Above this line, the abundance of at least one species grows and diverges in most simulations.

 Note that the transition at $\sigma_{SFP}(\mu)$ is not purely between a single-fixed-point phase and a multiple-fixed-points phase.
 Although for large $\mu$ this is indeed the case, for $\mu\leq0$ the system goes directly from reaching a single fixed point to showing unbounded growth (see Appendix \ref{app:unbounded_growth_mutualistic}).
-In between, we have a crossover between these two types of transitions.
+In between, for each finite system we have a region in the phase diagram $(\mu, \sigma)$ where all three behaviors coexist.
+For a fraction $f_{SFP}>0$ of the ecosystems the species will go to a single fixed point, for a fraction $f_{MFP}>0$ they will reach different fixed points depending on the initial conditions, and for a fraction $f_{UG}>0$ some abundance diverges.
+As we show in Appendix \ref{app:coexistence}, this region of coexistence shrinks when the number of species $N$ grows.

-The crossover poses a problem in predicting them using IBMF.
+The coexistence poses a problem in predicting the transitions using IBMF.
 As said before, any fixed point of IBMF is also a stationary solution of the exact dynamics at $T=0$.
 We need to design a procedure capable of detecting the presence of different fixed points if they exist.
 We then compare the results when we choose different initial conditions for the average abundances of IBMF.